noelarz/auth_RDSMySQL_iam/README.md

 ## Authenticate to Your AWS MySQL RDS Instance via IAM

 ## Prerequesites
-- Create RDS MySQL Database
+- RDS MySQL DB
-- Create IAM Policy that allows a user to connect via a MySQL User
+- IAM Policy that allows a user to connect via a MySQL User
-- Create IAM User and associate IAM Policy
+- IAM User and associate IAM Policy
-- Configure the new user credentials in the awscli credential provider
+- Configure the new user creds in the aws cli credential provider
-- Bash script to generate the auth token and authenticate to RDS via Token instead of password
+- Bash script to generate the auth token and authenticate to RDS via Token instead of pass

 ## Create the RDS Database:
 aws rds create-db-instance \